 - Tools to trace and identify devices for which corrective actions may be needed (traceability of potentially defective products in case a recall is needed, for example)

-As mentioned above, the implemented plan should result in the production of a PMS report (PMSR) or Periodic Safety Update Report PSUR) - depending on the class of the device involved.
+Depending on the class of the device involved, the implemented plan should result in the production of a Post-Market Surveillance Report (PMSR) or Periodic Safety Update Report (PSUR).

 What should the PMSR include?

 A PMSR must be produced by those responsible for